 In the 80's and in the 90's the Circolo Cameristico Piemontese has had important collaborations with world famous orchestral conductors like Massimo Bruni, Bruno Martinotti, Alberto Peyretti, Sergio Penazzi, Riccardo Chailly, Ruggero Maghini, Angelo Ephrikian.

-From 1998 the CCP has changed its directive structure, set the main office in Chieri and resumed its activities, by organizing ten concert seasons and sixteen editions of the International Competition for Young Performers.
+From 1998 the CCP has changed its directive structure, set the main office in Chieri and resumed its activities, by organizing ten concert seasons and Twenty editions of the International Competition for Young Performers.